 How do you ensure you get time to yourself and what do you do with that time?

-Because life can be tough and whilst I am resting my husband is looking after the children and rarely gets a break himself, as a couple we now have an agreement that every three to four months we have a short break away to ourselves.
+Because life can be tough living with chronic fatigue and whilst I am resting my husband is looking after the children and rarely gets a break himself, as a couple we now have an agreement that every three to four months we have a short break away to ourselves.
 It gives us chance to take some time out away from home and recuperate, meaning we are more able to handle life at home once we return.

 Have you ever rediscovered or reinvented yourself?
 How?